Mvila035/dna_parser/README.md

 * sequences: List of strings (representing your sequences).
 * pad_type: pad (or trim) "before" the sequence or "after" the sequences.
-* pad_length: -2 to pad according to the longest sequence, -1 to trim to shortest, 0 for no paddding, any positive number for a fixed length.
+* pad_length: -2 to pad according to the longest sequence, -1 to trim to the shortest sequence, 0 for no paddding, any positive number for a fixed length.
 * n_jobs: number of threads to use to encode the sequences.
 0 to use all cpus available.